 - a.
-Encourage fire prevention through daily contacts with hunters and fishermen. - b.
-Assist in the detection of forest fires and in the patrolling of fire areas. - c.
-Provide assistance in controlling forest fires through the use of commission aircraft, vehicles, and radios as requested.
+Assist in the detection of forest fires and in the patrolling of fire areas. - b.
+Provide assistance in controlling forest fires through the use of commission aircraft, vehicles, and radios.

-6. NC DEPARTMENT OF ADULT CORRECTION
+6. NC DEPARTMENT OF ADULT CORRECTION (NCDAC)

 - a.
 Serve as a support agency in fire suppression and rescue activities as requested by the SERT.
 Since each situation will differ, the requirements will also vary in requests for personnel, supplies, and equipment. - b.
-Provide food to the committed forces in the affected area as requested by the Incident Commander and coordinated through the SERT.
+Provide food to the committed forces in the affected area.

-D. VOLUNTEER AGENCIES
+D. SUPPORTING VOLUNTEER AGENCIES